 Craving potatoes, but not sure what to make?
-Try this recipe on how to make game day potato skins.
+Try this game day recipe and learn how to make loaded potato skins.
 It’s a classic your family and friends will love!

 How do you clean potato skins?

 - Rinse again to get all the dirt off.

 Russets potatoes work the best.
 Use medium-sized potatoes for appetizer sized potato skins.
 If you want your potato skins for a main course, buy the jumbo size potatoes.

 How do you scoop out the potatoes for potato skins?